 The material of your roof is another factor that can drastically affect your home’s aesthetic appeal- shingles, wood shake, tile, and metal are the most common.
 Again, certain materials have longer lifespans and should affect which option is right for your home.
 Are you willing to spend more for a roof that will last 100 years?
 Or are you okay paying less and replacing the roof every decade or so?
 If in doubt, consult a roofing expert to help guide you through these sensitive decisions.

 With any major purchase, you need to asses whether you’re operating on a Bentley budget, a BMW budget.
 Buying a roof is no different.
-The average cost of roofing materials can range anywhere from the lower end of the spectrum- asphalt shingles, which cost roughly $1 per square, to $300-$450 per square for significantly pricier tiles.
+The average cost of roofing materials can range anywhere from the lower end of the spectrum- asphalt shingles to the significantly pricier tiles.
 Figure out what works for your budget.

 Paying for a roof is one of the costlier investments you will make in your lifetime, and it’s one you probably don’t want to make too many times.
 As mentioned, cost plays a huge role in choosing what type of roof you want, but it’s important to keep in mind the clichéd but true adage, “you get what you pay for”.
 It might seem the most cost-effective route to opt for asphalt shingles but keep in mind you’ll be replacing them every fifteen years or so.
 Likewise, a slate tile roof might cost you a pretty penny but can outlive your children.